Recent reads

 2/2/26.
 Lots of fun and the show is very true to the book.
 Jackson Lamb is a legend.

 1/29/26.
+"If you want to have sweet dreams, you gotta live a sweet life."
 I thought I had read this ages ago but I actually think this was my first time.
 It was SO wonderful.
 Sad and beautiful and funny, like all Kingsolvers.

 1/23/26.
 This one was pretty compelling - serial killer, drugs, romance.
 She does not cut corners when handling the detectives, poor souls.